Flipped eye publishing

 Founded in 2001 by Nii Ayikwei Parkes and J. A. Parkes, flipped eye publishing is a company that publishes original poetry and prose on a not-for-profit model.
 The not-for-profit approach has allowed flipped eye to focus on new writers with potential, prioritising development, thus facilitating the emergence of truly unique literary talent.
 The company's editorial focus is on work that is "clear and true rather than exhibitionist," but is not averse to publishing work that might be considered experimental, such as Niki Aguirre's apocalyptic 29 Ways to Drown, which was longlisted for the 2008 Frank O'Connor International Short Story Award.

-Some of the better known writers first published by flipped eye are Malika Booker, Inua Ellams, Warsan Shire, Ekere Tallie, Jacob Sam-La Rose, Niall O'Sullivan, AJ Odasso, and Leila Segal – a list that illustrates the significant percentage of female writers and British writers of Black and minority ethnic heritage that the company has published.
+Among the better known writers first published by flipped eye are Malika Booker, Inua Ellams, Warsan Shire, Ekere Tallie, Jacob Sam-La Rose, Niall O'Sullivan, AJ Odasso, and Leila Segal – in a list that illustrates the significant percentage of female writers and British writers of Black and minority ethnic heritage that the company has published.
 In addition to its imprints, the company operates a number of distinct publishing series: mouthmark series (ended in 2011), flap series (ongoing series for poetry pamphlets) and defeye (for theatre and non-traditional formats).